-Mental Health Awareness Week is a good reason to celebrate the impact the work we do has on improving people’s mental health.
+Mental Health Awareness Week is a good reason to celebrate the impact the work we do has on supporting people’s mental health and well-being.

 The people we work with are some of most vulnerable to mental health concerns in our society; prisoners, former prisons and young people engaging with youth offending teams and/or not in education employment and training.

 Our programmes bring positivity, hope and new skills to people’s lives, enhancing their well-being and helping them to envisage a more positive future.

 “Music helps with your emotions.
 Let it all out,” Making Tracks participant

 Our mental health credentials: